 Take your galgo for short walks in as quiet and boring an environment as possible.
 Of course, they should have enough opportunity to do their business, but save them too many new impressions at once.
 Understandably you would like to show off your beautiful galgo, but at the beginning please no Saturday shopping in the city, no folk festivals, no pubs or cafes, no public transport rides at rush hour, no loud wild children’s birthday parties with 25 little ones or similar activities that would only stress the galgo unduly.
 Please no visitors.
 Your dog will thank you.

 Please reflect on your behaviour towards the galgo.
-Many galgos initially perceive well-intentioned cuddles in their arms, or bend over the dog and pat its head from above as threatening.
+Many galgos initially perceive well-intentioned cuddles in their arms, or bending over the dog and patting their head from above as threatening.
 It takes a while before they can interpret touching and stroking as affection.
 Give them the opportunity to determine how much closeness they want.
-If they want to lie between you on the sofa to look at the scene of the crime on Sunday evening, they’ll show you but please again be mindful.
+If they want to lie between you on the sofa they’ll show you but please again be mindful.
 And despite all the love, you cannot make up for what may have happened to the dog in their life so far in a few days.
-It just takes time, lots of sleep and lots of rest.
+It just takes time, lots of rest and lots of understanding.

-Be patient and give your galgo three months, not just 24 hours, a few days or weeks.
+Be patient and give your galgo TIME – not just 24 hours, a few days or weeks.
 We have had a Galgo handed back to us in less than 24 hours before.

 Of course you have to find a healthy middle ground between going outside too much and not enough, because when training to be housebroken, just like when practicing staying at home on your own, you often have to start from scratch, as with puppies.
 Fortunately, most dogs figure it out quickly, but each one will adjust differently.